Vickabu/vickabu/README.md

 Welcome To my GitHub profile!

 ## 🌱 About Me
-I'm a creative frontend developer passionate about building beautiful and user-friendly websites.
+Hi!
+I'm a creative frontend developer who loves building nice-looking and easy-to-use websites.
-Currently, I'm currently a student at Noroff, where I'm diving deep into web design and development.
+I'm currently a student at Noroff, learning all about web design and development — and having a lot of fun with it!

-**Creative Enthusiast:**
+**Creative soul:**
-Passionate about painting, drawing, sculpting, and crocheting, constantly exploring new artistic expressions.
+I’m into painting, drawing, sculpting, crocheting — anything where I can make something with my hands.
+Always up for trying something new.

-**Music Lover:**
+**Big music addict:**
-Music is my constant companion and source of inspiration.
+There’s always music playing around me.
+It helps me focus, lifts my mood, and keeps me inspired.

 **Animal Advocate:**
-Believing that animals make the world a more wonderful place.
+I genuinely believe animals make life better.
+They bring so much joy and calm to the world.